 - Setting the Include in Sitemap to On for Media for sites with lots of infographics and high-quality media that’s useful on its own without any supporting content

 - Setting the Include in Sitemap to Off for Categories, especially if they have chosen to not let them get indexed in the search engines

 3.6 404 Monitor

 Here you can find the list of 404 error pages your readers or search engines may have run into.
-You will also be able to find how many times has those error pages have been accessed, and either redirect or delete them right from this setting itself using the Bulk Actions drop-down option above.
+You will also be able to find how many times have those error pages have been accessed, and either redirect or delete them right from this setting itself using the Bulk Actions drop-down option above.

 Here you can find all the redirections you have created so far, as well as create new ones, or export them in two different ways.

 This is a super useful feature of Rank Math, where you will find all the info you need to understand how your site is performing in the SERPs.
 It will also give you a lot of insight about what changes are to your on-page SEO